-Customers will also be encouraged to wear a face covering when shopping with Blythe House and Helen’s Trust to help protect the wider community (unless they have medical exemption).
+Customer will also be expected to wear a face covering when shopping with Blythe House and Helen’s Trust to help protect the wider community (unless they have medical exemption).
 Face masks will be available if you do not have one with you.

 Hand sanitisation points are available in all shops and we encourage customers to use this when entering and leaving the shop.

 This guidance will be reviewed on a regular basis and updated as changes are made.

 Blythe House Hospicecare and Helen’s Trust continues to provide free care and services to local patients.
 Our compassionate and expert staff are on hand to provide: